 Fax referral forms: 416-495-2581

-For higher risk pregnancies such as complicated twin pregnancies, or pregnancies with anatomic or placental concerns.
+Preconception consults for medical conditions or obstetric history are also welcome.
 This clinic offers consultation with an MFM specialist and specialized ultrasound assessment.

 Call for appointment inquiries: 416-431-8167